Waldemier/react-hooks/README.md

-# React hooks learning with usage bootstrap and github api (the request to the server is made by means of an axios package)
+# React hooks learning with usage bootstrap and github api
+## (the request to the server is made by means of an axios package)
+### GitHub OAuth application settings : https://github.com/settings/applications/1495710

 # Getting Started with Create React App